mBohunickaCharles/Sudoku_Solver/README.md

 ### Solving Sudoku puzzle by Backtracking <br><br/>

-To solve our sudoku from above we are going to use backtracking algorithm and python programming language.
-Before we jump to the solution we need to represent sudoku in python.
-We will asign a list of nine sublists to a sudoku variable.
-Each sublist represents a horizontal line of our sudoku puzzle.
-We replaced missing value that needs to be filled by 0.
+To solve the Sudoku puzzle above, we’ll use the backtracking algorithm along with the Python programming language.
+Before diving into the solution, we need to represent the Sudoku grid in Python.
+We’ll assign a list of nine sublists to a variable called sudoku, where each sublist represents a horizontal row of the puzzle.
+Missing values that need to be filled are represented by 0.

 ```python
 sudoku = [